idosal/assistant-chat-gpt/README.md

 ## Build from source

 1. Clone the repo
-2. Install dependencies with `npm`
+2. Install dependencies with `npm install`
 3. Run `npm run build`
 4. Follow the steps in the "Local Install" section above (with the resulting `/build/chrome.zip`).